sajibcse68/MyDailyLearn/Linux/shellCommands.md

 #### Intros to shell variables

-- Assign a variable-
+- Assign a variable.
     ```
     a=3          # assign a variable (no space before/after "=" sign)
     echo $a      # see the value of a
     ```
-- unset/clear a variable
+- unset/clear a variable.
     ```
     unset a      # clear the variable
     ```
-- Difference between '' and ""
+- Difference between '' and "".
     ```
     a=5
     b='a is $a'      # echo $a is: a is $a  ($a is not interpolate)